rvben/rumdl/README.md

 rumdl provides seamless compatibility with existing markdownlint configurations:

-** Automatic Discovery**: rumdl automatically detects and loads markdownlint config files:
+**Automatic Discovery**: rumdl automatically detects and loads markdownlint config files by traversing up the directory tree (just like `.rumdl.toml`):

 - `.markdownlint.json` / `.markdownlint.jsonc`
 - `.markdownlint.yaml` / `.markdownlint.yml`
 - `markdownlint.json` / `markdownlint.yaml`

+This means you can place a `.markdownlint.yaml` at your project root and run rumdl from any subdirectory - it will find and use the config automatically.

 ** Explicit Import**: Convert markdownlint configs to rumdl format: